cwagdev/RWDevCon-Inspiration-Craftsmanship/CraftsmanshipSlides.md

 #Story

-^ I want to tell a friend about the first time that I recall noticing craftsmanship with regards to computers.
+^ I want to tell a story about the first time that I recall noticing craftsmanship with regards to computers.

 ---